 We offer an hourly retrieval service, black-and-white photocopying and computer access to our electronic resources.

-There are facilities for researchers to bring laptop computers.
-There are also four computers for use when consulting Tate collections information and online databases.
+There are facilities for researchers to bring laptop computers and free WiFi is available.
+There are also six computers for use when consulting Tate collections information and online databases.

 The collections are for reference only and have to be retrieved for consultation.

 - Items from the Tate Archive and public records collections by filling out request slips.

 - Items from the Tate Library collections can be ordered using the collection catalogues in the main reading room.